Kitchen Insider Guides & tests for a healthier kitchen

 What PFAS can do in your body

-• Fertility — research suggests a link to reduced fertility in both men and women
+• Fertility: research has linked it to reduced fertility in both men and women

-• Cholesterol — possibly elevated cholesterol levels, even at relatively low exposure
+• Cholesterol: possibly increased cholesterol levels, even at relatively low exposure

 Source: RIVM, European Commission, IARC Monographs (see sources at the bottom).

-What the RIVM emphasizes: the problem with PFAS isn’t one single exposure.
+What the RIVM emphasizes: the problem with PFAS isn’t a single exposure.
 It’s the cumulative total.
-A tiny bit every day, for years, from multiple sources at the same time.
+A tiny bit every day, for years, from multiple sources at once.
 Your milk frother is one of them.
 And possibly an underestimated one.

 Not all PFAS products are equally risky.
 You wear a rain jacket with PFAS occasionally.
 But you use a milk frother every day.
 With hot liquid.
 Which you then drink.

 I wrote a guide that lets you check in 60 seconds whether your milk frother contains PFAS.
-With a checklist and which materials really are safe.
+With a checklist and which materials are actually safe.

 Read my guide →